Intro To FreePBX v13

 - 3Click Submit and Apply Config.

-- Review our getting started guide to make sure your Telnyx Mission Control Portal account is setup correctly.
+- Cast your eyes over our getting started guide to ensure your Telnyx Mission Control Portal account is setup correctly.

 - Checkout FreePBX's help section for extra support.